DLR-terrabyte/terrapi/docs/docusaurus/terrapi/restricted-data/request-info.md

 ---
 id: request-info
 title: request-info
-description: terrapi command line library documentation - slurm subcommand
+description: terrapi command line library documentation - restricted-data subcommand
 ---

 # restricted-data request-info

 Get detailed information about a dataset container.

 This command retrieves and displays detailed information about a dataset container, including:
 - Name
 - DSS ID
 - Associated documents (e.g., EULAs or descriptions)
 - A detailed description of the dataset

 The dataset can be specified by its ID or name.

 Example:
-    terrapi restricted-data request-info <dataset-id-or-name>
+terrapi restricted-data request-info \<dataset-id-or-name\>

 ## Usage